culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 # EMPlaces data model notes

-@@NOTES:
+@@TODO: reorganize titles of annotation diagrams
-- reorganize titles of annotation diagrams
+@@TODO: Many of the details originally noted here have now been fleshed out in other documents; replace text with references.

 ## Shapes